nightcycle/synthetic/docs/intro.md

 	-- creating a mirroring State, though it will take a frame to update it and is a bit messy local _InputMirror = fusion.State(false)
-	local maid = maidConstructor.new() --if you don't have a maid library, please get one.
-I use Quenty's maid:GiveTask(currentSwitch:GetAttributeChangedSignal("Input"):Connect(function(val)
+	local Maid = maidConstructor.new() --if you don't have a Maid library, please get one.
+I use Quenty's Maid:GiveTask(currentSwitch:GetAttributeChangedSignal("Input"):Connect(function(val)
 		_InputMirror:set(currentSwitch:GetAttribute("Input"))
 	end))